2002 Italian Grand Prix: Background

 After the on 1 September, ten teams (except Arrows) tested for four days with their racing and test drivers at Monza from 3 to 6 September, testing vehicle components and gathering data for the upcoming race at the circuit.
 Michael Schumacher was fastest on the first day, ahead of British American Racing (BAR) test driver Anthony Davidson, in wet weather with sporadic dry spells.
 Williams' Ralf Schumacher lapped faster on the second day where the rain continued into the morning before stopping meaning the track dried up as the session progressed.
 The first full day of dry weather took place on the third day, with Jaguar's Pedro de la Rosa fastest.
 Rubens Barrichello was fastest on testing's final day.
 Williams' Juan Pablo Montoya caused a red flag when he lost control of his car at the Lesmo corners and collided with a barrier, removing the front wing.
 Ferrari test driver Luca Badoer spent three days testing Bridgestone tyres and racing setups at France's Circuit Paul Ricard.
 Badoer then shook down three F2002 cars and performed launch control starts at the Fiorano Circuit before the cars were transported to Monza.

-Barrichello said he was looking forward to the race considering the previous year's race took place in the aftermath of the September 11 attacks in the United States, adding, "It is a special place for me and I usually go well here so there is plenty to look forward to."
+Barrichello said he was looking forward to the event considering the previous year's race took place in the aftermath of the September 11 attacks in the United States, adding, "It is a special place for me and I usually go well here so there is plenty to look forward to."
 Michael Schumacher said he would be able to celebrate both championships at Monza after being unable to do so the previous year due to the attacks in America.
 However, he stated that the running order would be closer than it was in Belgium, and that expecting Ferrari to finish 1-2 would be "presumptuous".
 Montoya believed Williams could realistically finish third at Monza with the equipment they possessed.
 However, following testing, he revised his prediction to a race victory, "I think the best chance we've got this year to win a race is this next one."

 Alex Yoong (pictured in 2006) returned to his race seat at Minardi after sitting out the previous two races.